Estimating means of bounded random variables by betting: Warmup: exponential supermartingales and predictable plug-ins

 for reasons which will be discussed in Section~\ref{section:howToMix}.
 The proof of Proposition~\ref{proposition:predmixHoeffding} is provided in Section~\ref{proof:hoeffding}.
-As alluded to earlier, predictable mixtures are actually the \emph{least} interesting in the Hoeffding (sub-Gaussian) case, because of the available closed form Gaussian-mixture boundary.
+As alluded to earlier, predictable plug-ins are actually the \emph{least} interesting when using Hoeffding's sub-Gaussian bound because of the available closed form Gaussian-mixture boundary.
 However, the story becomes more interesting when either (a) the method of mixtures is computationally opaque or complex, or (b) the optimal choice of $\lambda$ is based on unknown but estimable quantities.
 Both (a) and (b) are issues that arise when computing empirical Bernstein-type CSs and CIs.
-In the following section, we present predictably-mixed empirical Bernstein-type CSs and CIs which are both computationally and statistically efficient.
+In the following section, we present predictable plug-in empirical Bernstein-type CSs and CIs which are both computationally and statistically efficient.